CONCH PEARLS: SUNKEN TREASURE FROM THE CARIBBEAN!

 Conch pearls are a rare and beautiful type of pearl which occur in the Caribbean from the sea snail called the Queen’s Conch, or Stombus gigas.
 It is the rich and swirling array of colors that defines conch pearls from the rest, and makes it so unique and desirable.

-In its natural state (that is, when it has not been cultured) conch pearls are among the rarest pearls anywhere in the world.
-In nature, they occur by chance, and as there are only so many conch pearls ever naturally formed, and among them, only 15-20% are suitable for pearl jewelry making, it makes them extremely rare.
+Conch pearls are among the rarest pearls anywhere in the world.
+In nature, they occur by chance, and as there are only so many conch pearls ever naturally formed, and among them, only 15-20% are suitable for pearl jewelry, it makes them extremely rare.

 Now for the tricky part – all attempts at cultivating conch pearls have failed.
 Why?
 Because the sea snail that produces the conch pearl is extremely sensitive, and will not generally tolerate traditional pearl production techniques.
 The failure of the technique also has to do with the spiral shape of the shell.
 Since it makes the sensitive animal inside very difficult to reach, it’s virtually impossible to reach the pearl-forming portion of the snail without endangering its life.